tk275/gitFlow/README.md

 	https://docs.docker.com/docker-hub/builds/link-source/
 	Docker meshes with GitHub.
 Developers submit the code into GitHub, test the code that automatically triggers a build.
 This build can added to Docker registry in different environments and can certainly help the process of eliminating any bugs that are visible for fixes.

 All the traits and attributes mentioned above help a company to flurish in the field.
-Competetive and Productive can be comprehended as keywords in a company's goals and vision if the the methodologies are implemented accordingly.
+Competetive and Productive can be comprehended as keywords in a company's goals and vision if the the methodologies are implemented accordingly....